mosser/sec-labs/lab_1/step_7.md

   * Identify the abstractions needed in the language to support the 7-segment display;
   * Adapt the language to support it.

+## Feedback Questions

+  * Who is the intended user ?
+What about the tooling associated to the language?
+  * More generally, what is the cost of such an approach?
+  * To what extent is the language fragile to the introduction of new features?
+  * What is the relationship between the meta-model and the grammar?
+  * How to validate that the defined syntax is the right one?

 ## Documentation & Bibliography

   * [http://www.antlr.org/](http://www.antlr.org/)